pjflanagan/char-pinyin-juying/README.md

 These are a few pages with helpful tools for learning mandarin.

+## Study

+To add a flashcard set follow these steps:

+1. Write a `set.csv` file with the phrases you want
+2. Run `scripts/set-___.py` on your new set to generate flashcards
+3. See your flashcards available on a page or run `print-flashcard.py` to generate printable flashcards

 ## Repository Setup

 This repo is made up of a few parts.